 On supermarket shelves, in toy stores, drugstores and in warehouses, most people are interested in the products available and not so much in their containers.
 But packaging is more than just a pretty bottle.
 Manufacturers have specific requirements for a product’s packaging: it may need to withstand certain temperatures, be a certain shape, be tamper-resistant, contain a pump capable of releasing a fine mist, or have other properties.
 The manufacture of packaged goods is a multi-billion-dollar business and has a significant impact on both the New Jersey and US economies.

-Packaging engineering is a multi-disciplinary field that draws on chemical, industrial, materials, and mechanical engineering in order to design and create boxes, cartons, bottles, and other packing materials that meet specific criteria.
+Packaging engineering is a multi-disciplinary field, within the Applied Sciences in Engineering major at RU, that draws on chemical, industrial, materials, and mechanical engineering in order to design and create boxes, cartons, bottles, and other packing materials that meet specific criteria.
 Packaging engineers typically collaborate with colleagues in research and development, manufacturing, marketing, graphic design, and regulatory departments to address technical and marketing challenges.

 Increased concern for the environment has created greater demand for packaging engineers.
 As companies strive to “go green” they seek innovative, sustainable, lightweight packaging that can minimize the amount of fuel used and greenhouse gases emitted during transportation.
 Waste disposal is also a key consideration as manufacturers seek packaging that can be recycled or biodegrade naturally.